What is A Year with my camera?

 By the end of 3 months you'll be taking photos you're proud of.

 By the end of the year you'll be the best photographer you know.

 Why is it free?

-I do have to make a living though, so for those who prefer their lessons in book or video form, want more examples and demonstrations, or can't wait a whole year, I offer the course in 2 other formats - workbook (via Amazon) and video lessons (via my Teachable site):
+For those who prefer their lessons in book or video form, want the expanded lessons with more examples and demonstrations, or can't wait a whole year, I offer the course in 2 other formats - workbooks (via Amazon) and video lessons (via my Teachable site):